hitjethva/A-Complete-Guide-to-HIPAA-Compliance/README.md

 When handling HIPAA-governed medical data, it is extremely important to choose a reliable and highly secure host to combat hefty penalties for HIPAA violations.
 Whether you run a large, resource-hungry site or a healthcare business, complying with HIPAA standards is mandatory for every covered entity that holds, stores, or processes the PHI (Protected Health Information) of patients.

 Atlantic.Net provides unmanaged as well as managed HIPAA-Compliant hosting plans, curated to secure your PHI and medical records.
 It is audited by a third-party firm.
 The hosting services are SOC 2 and SOC 3 certified and are HITECH and HIPAA-compliant.
 Data encryption, advanced firewall, MFA (Multi-factor authentication), and multiple security layers meet and exceed HIPAA standards.

-#### *SAS 70 and SSAE 17 Type II Certification*

-In 2009, Atlantic.Net established itself as a cloud computing and web hosting company first and foremost and achieved a SAS 70 certification.
-In the same year, we established our managed hosting services for international businesses and government agencies.

-Later in 2012, the company achieved an SSAE 16 Type II certification.

-#### *Cloud Hosting and Business-Centric Resources*

-If your website is growing fast and needs scalability, or if your site is not large enough to opt for an expensive dedicated server, then a cloud solution is just right for you!
-Why?

-With a cloud solution, if you need more resources, you can scale as you grow.
-Our cloud hosting services also offer flexibility according to your specific needs, categorized into plans such as general-purpose, memory-optimized, storage-optimized, and compute-optimized.

-Some prominent features of this hosting type include:

-- Per-second billing
-- CPU cycles
-- cPanel
-- Free data transfer
-- Customer support via email, live chat, and phone
-- One-click installations
-- RESTful API
-- Daily backups
-- RAID storage
-- Worldwide cloud distribution

-Additionally, Atlantic.Net also offers other significant services such as mobile apps, colocation servers, hybrid servers, and database hosting.

 #### *First Rate Security*